 3)“Bad things” are sometimes our fault

 If we never get our oil changed and our car breaks down it’s not God’s fault.
 If I yell at my husband every time he comes home and one day he doesn’t want to come home, it’s not God’s fault.
+And if we show up late for work everyday and loose our job it’s not God’s fault.
 I think that’s all I need to say about that.

 4) God never waste a hurt